 - Since the edges of the bandana are already finished, all you have to do is line them up, right sides together and sew.
 Keep in mind, some of the bandanas don’t measure up perfectly, so you just have to adjust them as you go.

 - Sew the rows of three together first.
 Then line up the corner intersections together, pin them and sew the rows of three together.
 Like this

-See how that green one was bigger?
+Notice the green one was larger than the blue?
 I just adjusted for it as I sewed.
 I didn’t even press the seams flat, I just used my pins to hold down the seam allowances.

 I worked on this project for a few minutes at a time over a couple of days… It was very quick and looked great!
 Here it is in action at my son’s Birthday Party:

 Let me know if you end up making a bandana tablecloth!